lbelzile/math80667a/docs/10-reproducibility_crisis.md

 Also known as the file-drawer problem, selective reporting occurs because publication of results that fail to reach statistical significance (sic) are harder to publish.
 In much the same way as multiple testing, if 20 researchers perform a study but only one of them writes a paper and the result is a fluke, then this indicates.
 There are widespread indications publication bias, as evidence by the distribution of $p$-values reported in papers.
 A [recent preprint of a study](https://docs.iza.org/dp15478.pdf) found the prevalance to be higher in online experiments such as Amazon MTurks.

+_P_-hacking and the replication crisis has lead many leading statisticians to advocate much more stringent cutoff criterion such as $p < 0.001$ instead of the usual $p<0.05$ criterion as level for the test.
+The level $\alpha=5$\% is essentially arbitrary and dates back to @Fisher:1926, who wrote

+> If one in twenty does not seem high enough odds, we may, if we prefer it, draw the line at one in fifty or one in a hundred.
+Personally, the writer prefers to set a low standard of significance at the 5 per cent point, and ignore entirely all results which fails to reach this level.

 ::: outsidethebox